opencaesar/opencaesar.github.io/events/onto-Nexus-Forum-2025/Talk-21.md

 ![Ajay Sreekumar](img/Sreekumar.jpeg){: style="float: left;margin-right: 1em; width: 30%"}

 <h2><a href="mailto:ajaysreekumar@arizona.edu">Ajay Sreekumar</a></h2> is a passionate Data Scientist with a strong background in Data Analysis, Machine Learning, and Software Engineering.
 With hands-on experience in various domains, I aim to bridge the gap between data and actionable insights.

+## Presentation

+{% include youtube.html id="fleR6-Fiazo" %}